OfficeDev/Microsoft-Teams-Adaptive-Card-Samples/samples/expense-report/README.md

 #### 3) Connect to Proper Data

-Hook up card to pull the proper expense details.
+Ensure the card pulls the correct expense details.

 #### 4) Update Button Copy and Actions

 Customize button text and add or remove actions to suit your needs. <br>
-If you'd like to use icons in your button you can choose from thousands of options in our Fluent icon library.
-See [Resources section](#resources--tools) on this page.
+If you wish to use icons in your button, you can choose from thousands of options in our Fluent icon library.
+Refer to the [Resources section](#resources--tools) on this page.
 <br>

 ***For further design modifications** use the Microsoft Teams UI Kit in Figma to create, visualize, spec <a href="assets/expense-report-spec.png">(see current card spec)</a> , and verify the layouts before coding.<br />